jamescooke/flake8-aaa/docs/rules.rst

 Resolution
 ..........

-Splitting the failing test into multiple tests.
-Where there is complicated or reused set-up code then that should be extracted into one or more fixtures.
+Split the failing test into multiple tests.
+Where there is complicated or reused set-up code then apply the DRY principle and extract the reused code into one or more fixtures.

 AAA03: expected 1 blank line before Act block, found none
 ---------------------------------------------------------